rillonline/writing/signs-and-wonders.md

 has made, the power of God to comfort and to strengthen God's people, the power of God to save God's people for all time.
 They give disciples like Tabitha, disciples like you, a chance to talk to a stranger about Jesus and your relationship with him.
 This is what it means to walk in the fear of the Lord and the comfort of the Holy Spirit.
-This is how the church grows andkeeps its focus on its mission: sharing the good news with the whole world, one person at a time, one conversation at a time.
+This is how the church grows and keeps its focus on its mission: sharing the good news with the whole world, one person at a time, one conversation at a time, if necessary.

 "Come
 and hear more on Sunday," Tabitha says